matrix-org/matrix-spec-proposals/proposals/3356-add-openid-userinfo-fields.md

 2. `avatar_url` The user's avatar url _(optional)_.

-3. `room_powerlevels` A map between the id of the local rooms the user is joined to and the respective currently held power level.
+3. `room_powerlevels` A map between the id of every local room the user is joined to and the content of the room's power level state event (type `m.room.power_levels`).
+The map `user` must be filtered to contain only the subject's power level, if it has been set explicitely.

 ```json
 {